Try-N-Test/.github/profile/README.md

 - DUHacks 3.0
 - HackQuest 2024

-Next on the line: HackFest 24
+Next on the line: Hack-Wars

 ### Team Members